mahuntington/panpsychism/unit_02/w05d02/morning_exercise/stopwatch/README.md

 ![stopwatch](http://www.featurepics.com/FI/Thumb300/20110915/Digital-Stopwatch-1998985.jpg)

+## Stopwatch time = partner time!

+We will put you in pairs to work on this exercise.
+One of you should be the driver while the other is the navigator.

 Lets write a browser stopwatch app.
 Here are the user stories.

 1. The user should be able to see the current amount of time that has gone by at any given point.